Litetokens/Documentation/XLT/Guidance_after_LITETOKENS_Mainnet_Launch/Guidance_For_LEs_After_LITETOKENS_Mainnet_Launch.md

 4. Candidates’ deposit is returned:
 Deposit will be returned to designated LITETOKENS mainnet addresses at midnight June 25th (GMT+8).

-5. Apply to become an SR candidate using the wallet and call on supporters to vote.
+5. Apply to become an LE candidate using the wallet and call on supporters to vote.

-6. Become official SRs:
+6. Become official LEs:

-27 candidates who receive most votes will become official SRs.
+27 candidates who receive most votes will become official LEs.
 They are eligible to generate blocks and get rewards in XLT.

 **Note**
 1. Please pay deposit before May 31st (GMT+8).